malvikasharan/APRICOT/README.md

   You can check `APRICOT_analysis_summary.csv` in the path `APRICOT_analysis/output/5_analysis_summary` file for the quick overview of the analysis.

+  To run analysis on new query proteins, please edit the "Input-1" part of the `run_example.sh` script, for example, provide Uniprot ids of your query proteins ($QUERY_UIDS, line number 51).
+To acquire domain information of different classes, please change the keyword values for "Input-2" part in the shell script ($DOMAIN_KEYWORDS, line number 78).

   For further details, please check the [Tutorial](https://github.com/malvikasharan/APRICOT/blob/master/documentation/APRICOT_tutorial.md) and [Tools and data dependencies](https://github.com/malvikasharan/APRICOT/blob/master/documentation/software_dependencies.md)

 ###Alternative ways to install APRICOT